Rosemary (wrestler): The Death Dollz (2022–2024)

+Return to singles competition (2024–present)

+After Havok would be injured at the hands of Ash by Elegance, Rosemary would return to singles action and focus her attention on getting revenge on Ash by Elegance by interfering in her matches against Jordynne Grace.

+After starting a partnership with Wendy Choo, the two would go after Jordynne Grace and Rosemary would accompany Choo for her match against Jordynne Grace at Victory Road, where Choo was unsuccessful.
+The duo would then challenge Spitfire for the TNA Knockouts World Tag Team Championship at Bound for Glory, in which they would lose.
+Following this, Rosemary and Wendy Choo would end their partnership and faced each other in a No Disqualification match, where Rosemary would get the victory.

+At Turning Point, Rosemary would defeat Savannah Evans and Xia Brookside.
+Later that night, she would interfere and set her sights on Jordynne Grace and Masha Slamovich.
+This would lead to a match between Grace and Rosemary at Final Resolution, which would end in a no contest, after interference from a returning Tessa Blanchard.

+At Genesis, Rosemary would face Masha Slamovich in a Clockwork Orange House of Fun match for the TNA Knockouts World Championship, however, she was unsuccessful in winning the match.

 Lucha Libre AAA Worldwide (2017)

-On August 26, 2017, Rosemary took part in Lucha Libre AAA Worldwide's Triplemanía XXV, working in a four-way match for the AAA Reina de Reinas Championship.
+On August 26, 2017, Rosemary worked in Lucha Libre AAA Worldwide's Triplemanía XXV working in a 4-way match for the AAA Reina de Reinas Championship.
 The match ended with Sexy Star submitting Rosemary for the win with an armbar, reportedly popping her arm out of its place legitimately in the process.
 The incident gained some attention among other wrestlers, who voiced their opinions on social media on the apparent shoot.
-As a result, AAA subsequently stripped Sexy Star of the win and championship by imposing a legit disqualification.
+As a result, AAA subsequently stripped Sexy Star of the win and championship.

+WWE (2024–present)

+Rosemary made her unannounced WWE debut on the August 27, 2024 episode of NXT where she was chosen by Wendy Choo to be a surprise opponent for NXT Women's North American Champion Kelani Jordan.
+On September 3, 2024, Rosemary was defeated by Tatum Paxley who then proceeded to attack Paxley after the match alongside Wendy Choo, however, both women were thwarted by Lyra Valkyria.

 Acting

 Courtney Rush has also acted in several independent movies, including Monster Brawl (where she played Witch Bitch), Exit Humanity and Beat Down.

 In 2018 Rosemary and Allie began the series Masters Of The Multiverse on YouTube.